jdhines/react-ai-assistant/README.md

 ### Using A Layout

 In the File Based Routing setup the layout is located in `src/routes/__root.tsx`.
 Anything you add to the root route will appear in all the routes.
 The route content will appear in the JSX where you use the `<Outlet />` component.
+In this modified app, you can edit the [`PageLayout`](./src/components/PageLayout.tsx) component.

 Here is an example layout that includes a header: